jsquarem/petopia/readme.md

 - PostgreSQL

 ### Description of Operations
+Users start by registering for an account.
+Once registered, users are presented with a profile page where they can edit their profile information.

+Logged in users can search for pets by location, breed, age, and size.
+They can also search for organizations that shelter pets.

 Logged in users can also save pets to their favorites list and view them later.